SAP-samples/teched2022-AP260/exercises/ex3/README.md

 # Excercise 3 - Adding utility to your smart contracts

 In this exercise we will go beyond the standard functionality of NFTs.
 This is what we think is really interesting, especially when it comes to potential integration with other systems at SAP.
 While we discuss utilities in our workshop talk track and presentation, for this exercise we need to make sure it's achievable in short time.
-That's why we will transform our existing standard NFT into a TicketToken: the NFT is mean to be used as an event ticket and can redeemed, transferred to another user, etc.
+That's why we will transform our existing standard NFT into a TicketToken: The NFT is mean to be used as an event ticket and can be redeemed, transferred to another user, and more.

 ## Preparing the TicketToken.sol smart contract

-Let's first create an exact copy of the existing NFT contract code, so copy over `TechedToken.sol` to a new contract called `TicketToken.sol`.
-Open the new contract and change the contract name inside the file also to `TicketToken` as well as the name inside the constructor as below:
+Let's first create an exact copy of the existing NFT contract code:

+- Copy over `TechedToken.sol` to a new contract called `TicketToken.sol`.
+- Open the new contract and change the contract name inside the file to `TicketToken`.
+- Change as well as the name of the NFT inside the constructor as below:

 ```solidity
 ...